equinor/flownet/docs/configuration_file.rst

 The table below describes the available prior probability distributions, and how they should be defined in the FlowNet config yaml.
-If one choice of probability distribution has several rows in the table, it means that there are more than one way to define that specific probability distribution.
+If one choice of probability distribution has several rows in the table, it means that there is more than one way to define that specific probability distribution.
 The **uniform** distribution can for example be defined by providing the *min* and *max* values, but it can also be defined by providing the *min* and *mean* values (where FlowNet will calculate the *max* value), or by providing the